COSMOGRAIL/PyCS/sphinx/source/tutorial/shifting.rst

 In practice, as for the dispersion method and the splines, there is a simple top-level wrapper function, that you can add to your ``myopt.py`` :

 ::
+	# we need to call the regdiff module explicitely
+	import pycs.regdiff

 	def regdiff(lcs):
 		return pycs.regdiff.multiopt.opt_ts(lcs, pd=5, verbose=True)